 Fairfield is a great place for athletes and sports fans.
 The Stags compete in 20 varsity sports against some of the best collegiate athletic programs in the nation.
 The men’s and women’s basketball and soccer teams, as well as the women’s volleyball team, have made recent trips to their respective conferences and NCAA tournaments.
-Fairfield has won the Commissioner’s Cup as the overall best athletic program in the Metro Athletic Conference multiple times.
+Fairfield has also won the Commissioner’s Cup as the overall best athletic program in the Metro Athletic Conference multiple times.
 Non-varsity athletes can partake in a variety of club sports or intramural programs.

 Fairfield has about 80 student organizations and clubs on campus as well as a strong student government that manages and sponsors numerous student and community service activities.

 Fairfield’s Arts & Minds Program serves as an important hub for students and visitors seeking entertaining and inspiring cultural events and activities.
-The Regina A. Quick Center for the Arts includes two theatres and an art gallery.
-The center regularly hosts performances that include musical concerts, ballet and jazz dancers, comedy, opera, plays, and other events.
-The Open VISIONS Forum is a popular lecture series that engages the ‘life of the mind’ with students and the Connecticut community.
-Its mission is to integrate the academic perspective of the university’s students and faculty with topics of wide general interest.
+Through the Regina A. Quick Center for the Arts’ art gallery and two theaters, the University regularly hosts performances that include musical concerts, ballet and jazz dancers, comedy, opera, plays, and other events.

-The new Bellarmine Art Museum displays a rich and varied collection of paintings, sculpture, and decorative arts objects, and it serves as a learning laboratory for students and members of the regional community.
+The new Bellarmine Art Museum serves as a learning laboratory for students and members of the regional community with a rich and varied collection of paintings, sculptures, and decorative arts objects.
 Through an ongoing series of lively and informative lectures, these ‘public conversations’ present eminent opinion-makers, artists, authors, and contributors to the humanities and sciences.
+The Open VISIONS Forum, for example, is a popular lecture series that engages the ‘life of the mind’ with students and the Connecticut community.
+Its mission is to integrate the academic perspective of the university’s students and faculty with topics of wide general interest.

 - Dr. Peter Pronovost ’87, a Johns Hopkins University professor and critical care specialist, won the prestigious 2009 MacArthur Foundation Fellowship (a $500,000 grant known as the ‘genius grant’) for his revolutionary work in developing a medical checklist in emergency care resulting in monumental reductions of infection.
 Time Magazine named him one of the most influential people of 2008.